usnistgov/KAIROS/README.md

 ## Upcoming Updates

-Graph G Converter for SDF2.2 will be updated soon.
-Grpah G Converter for SDF2.3 will be updated in coming weeks.
+Grpah G Converter for SDF2.3 will be updated in a couple of days.

 Graph G Converter can be run by the following command in the `execution_scripts` directory.